BAD BLOCK - 2024

 • Thanks: Christof Ressi from the Institute of Electronic Music in Graz, Fablab Ben

-• Production director : Kristina Deboudt
+• Production manager: Kristina Deboudt

-• General management company : Raphaël Môles
+• General company management: , Raphaël Môles

-• Accounting and salaries : Marie Rossard
+• Accounting and salaries: Marie Rossard

 Production